 Calculator: What's My Net Worth?

 As you start planning for your future, you may realize you need more money than you anticipated.
 You could increase your cash flow by working more, getting a better paying job, or taking on a temporary second job.
 You can also cut expenses now so that you can save more for your future.
-Resolving to rev up your finances in 2014 will set you solidly on the way to a worry-free future.
+Resolving to rev up your finances this New Year will set you solidly on the way to a worry-free future.

 Shaunna Privratsky became an expert in personal finance out of necessity.
 Between writing, reading and gardening, she is always on the lookout for bargains.
 Please sign up for the free newsletters at The Discount Diva.
 You can also visit Shaunna on Google+.